MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/Save-Help.md

 ### -LiteralPath

-Specifies a path to the destination directory.
+Specifies a path of the destination folder.
-Unlike the value of the **DestinationPath** parameter, the value of the **LiteralPath** parameter is used exactly as it is typed.
+Unlike the value of the *DestinationPath* parameter, the value of the *LiteralPath* parameter is used exactly as it is typed.
-No characters are interpreted as wildcards.
+No characters are interpreted as wildcard characters.
 If the path includes escape characters, enclose it in single quotation marks.
-Single quotation marks tell Windows PowerShell not to interpret any characters as escape sequences.
+Single quotation marks tell PowerShell not to interpret any characters as escape sequences.

 ```yaml
 Type: String[]